palewire/first-athena-query/docs/python.md

 pipenv install boto3
 ```

-Create a file named `.env` in your project directory to store your AWS credentials and other sensitive information.
+Create a file named `.env` in your project directory to store your Amazon credentials and other sensitive information.
 It should look like the following:

 ```
 AWS_ACCESS_KEY_ID=YOUR_ACCESS_KEY_ID